 4. Adopt a proper warehouse management system

 A suitable environment favors the use of an adequate inventory system and vice versa.
 Both strengthen each other.
-That’s why you should optimize your inventory space, your cubic use, and the accessibility.
-You will take advantage of the 3 dimensions and access to a wide variety of SKUs without moving others.
+That’s why you should optimize your inventory space, your cubic use, and accessibility.
+You can take advantage of all three dimensions and get access to a wide variety of SKUs without moving others.

 Keep your warehouse clean, safe, and organized.
 Make corridors free of obstacles and adopt a layout respecting the items turnover.
 Implement lean manufacturing tools or introduce six-sigma programs to optimize your inventory levels.
 Remember always the 5S principles from Kaizen philosophy that always helps to keep your warehouse in good conditions: